 Henry Shen: The Breath of Life for GSK campaign is intended to raise disease awareness of underdiagnosed COPD condition in China.
 Inspired by the traditional Chinese artform of blow-painting, we collaborated with a well-known artist and a leading Pulmonologist. to create Breath of Life, a revolutionary new app for self-testing of COPD.
 Every once in a while, Science can speak the human language!

-The ThisAbles Campaign/project from IKEA, which drew up a list of dozens of products that can already accommodate people with a range of disabilities, like tables that work for wheelchairs.
+The ThisAbles Campaign/project from IKEA, created by our brother company McCann Tel Aviv, which drew up a list of dozens of products that can already accommodate people with a range of disabilities, like tables that work for wheelchairs.
 This is a solid example of how brand can play, instead of just talk about, a meaningful role in people’s life.

 AME Awards: What cultural and/or social changes do you think will influence this year’s work?